 Noise is the same kind of electronic static you’d see on television, hear on the radio, or pick up on a phone call.
 In cameras, noise presents itself like granules of sand that increase in size, randomness, and color variation as this static increases.
 Noise becomes especially apparent as the signal from the sensor is amplified.
 For the most part, better cameras are able to mitigate this static well in full-frame.

 The noise in your images increases as you increase the ISO because you’re increasing the signal-to-noise ratio: allowing more irrelevant information in.
 You’re certainly able to capture more information as you boost the signal, but you begin to lose accuracy as you do so, creating noise.
 Noise also happens when you try to amplify or enhance a low amount of a source’s signal beyond its natural level.
-These instances are exemplified when shooting the same scene at different ISOs or when brightening a dark image.
+These two instances are exemplified when shooting the same scene at different ISOs or when brightening a dark image.

-Your camera’s ability to mitigate noise is a balancing act between the sensor size and , the camera’s processor and software, and user input (file type, settings, etc.).
+Your camera’s ability to mitigate noise is a balancing act between the sensor size and technology, the camera’s processor and software, and user input (file type, settings, etc.).
 It’s important to learn this balancing act well in order to create images with less noise.
 You’ll have a better time in post-production when optimizing your images because you’ve provided the best possible starting point.

 How Noise Reduction Works